huishenlab/biscuit/docs/faq.md

 needed to run the script and can be found for the hg19, hg38, and mm10 genomes alongside the QC script.
 Note, if you plan to always include `--no-cov-qc` when running `QC.sh`, you do not need to download or create the asset files.

 *I have aligned my data to a reference genome that does not have QC asset files provided.
-What do I files do I need to run `QC.sh`?*
+What files do I need to run `QC.sh`?*

-> As of the latest release, you will need three BED files.
+> As of version 1.0.0, you will need three BED files.
 You will need a gzipped BED file with the locations of all CpGs in your genome (called `cpg.bed.gz`).
 You will also need to break your genome into 100bp non-overlapping windows, calculate the GC-content for each window, then find the windows with the top and bottom 10% of GC-content.
 These regions will be placed into two separate gzipped BED files, `windows100bp.gc_content.bot10p.bed.gz` for the bottom 10% and